My 170S Build

 One suggestion I have picked up from other owners is to use a bit of drainpipe as a ‘former’.
 This will help to roll the roof up whilst minimising creases (which might otherwise become permanent) in the transparent panels.

-For my first attempt I stuck some bits of sponge on the pipe to help it hold in place – as it was surprisingly easy to pull it out from the middle which would be quite a hazard if it happened on a roundabout say.
+For my first attempt, I stuck some bits of sponge on the pipe to help hold the pipe in place – as it was surprisingly easy to pull it out from the middle which would be quite a hazard if it happened on a roundabout say.
 I have now updated the device by making use of more of my left-over poppers from the build.
 Two of these, pop-riveted to the drainpipe, enables me to fix the roof onto the pipe and then roll it up much more neatly.

 The pipe does ‘bulk out’ the stored hood making it even better at limiting back drafts around your neck.

 I was a bit surprised to notice the roof lateral straps pulling out of the fixing screws, even though they have hardly ever been used (the straps are factory-fitted).
-For some reason, no washers had been installed so it was not surprising.
+For some reason, no washers had been installed, so it was not surprising.

 There are plenty of left-over washers that I was able to use to hopefully stop this in its tracks.